Megan McConnell: WNBA

-Phoenix Mercury (2025)

 On April 14, 2025, McConnell received a training camp invitation from the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 She was waived at the end of training camp, but the Mercury signed her to a contract in June.
 In her WNBA debut, McConnell recorded three points, three assists, one rebound, and one steal in 13 minutes before leaving the game with a knee injury; the injury was later specified as a tibial plateau fracture.
 She was waived by the Mercury on June 26.

+On April 13, 2026, McConnell signed a training camp contract with the Indiana Fever.
+She was waived on May 6.

 Overseas

 In August 2025, McConnell signed with the Bendigo Spirit of the Women's National Basketball League (WNBL) for the 2025–26 season.
+She averaged 11.2 points, 6.2 rebounds, and 3.9 assists per game that season.

+Return to America

+On May 11, 2026, it was announced McConnell had joined the Savannah Steel for the team's inaugural season.